For the 2025 school year, there are 4 private high schools serving 1,082 students in Washington County, MS.

-The top ranked private high school in Washington County, MS is Washington School.
+The top ranked private high schools in Washington County, MS include Deer Creek School and Washington School.

 Top Ranked Washington County Private High Schools (2025)